-But employees are far more likely to accept your critique and commit to improvement if you present those problems in a fair, concrete and “problem-solving” manner.
+You may dread talking about performance problems with your employee.
+But surveys show that employees actually value negative feedback when it’s delivered constructively.
+So your employee may be more likely to accept your critique and commit to improvement if you present those problems in a fair, concrete and “problem-solving” manner.

 Notice the difference in these statements: